Miao folk religion: House spirits

-Dab Pog ('Da Paul') is the spirit who guides the spirits of babies and are sent by Niam Nkauj Kab Yeeb.
+Nkawm Niam Txiv Dab Pog ('Ngur Nya See Da Paul'), or simply Dab Pog ('Da Paul'), are spirits who guides the spirits of mortal infants and are sent by Niam Nkauj Kab Yeeb to protect them until they reach adulthood.

-Pog Koob Yawg Koob {'Paw Kong Yer Kong'}) are past familial ancestor spirits who reside in the world of the dead form another category.
+Pog Koob Yawg Koob ('Paw Kong Yer Kong') are ancestral spirits who reside in the world of the dead form another category.
 They are involved in some shamanic practices and according to Hmong folklore, can come in times of dire by visiting in dream form or astral projection to provide guidance.

-Those categorized as Nature Spirits are:

-Ntxwg Nyug ('Zue Nyuu') which is a generic name often used in traditional stories to refer to a spiritual land entity.
-However, this name is translated to refer to the 'Devil' by Hmong Christians.
-While Ntxwj Nyug is an indigenous deity, Nyuj Vaj Tuam Teem is thought to derive from the Jade Lord of Taoism.

-Xob ('Saul'), the god of thunder and lightning.
+Nature spirits

+Yawm Xob ('Yer Saul'), or simply Xob ('Saul'), is the god of thunder and lightning, said by the Miao to be born from one of the 12 eggs laid by the Mother Butterfly, and who is believed to strike down those who drink the mother's milk or unto those who had done wrong to others.
+In Mong folktale, he is said to have cause the great flood after Jang Vang beat him in a series of challenge; Jang Vang managed to escape the great flood due to his cleverness (he had tricked Xob into delaying the great flood for three days, enough time for Jang Vang to grow and hide in a giant calabash), but Xob ultimately succeeded in devastating everything else in return.
+In Hmong folktale, Xob once had a son, but his wife had no milk.
+He asked the Hmong for milk, but they gave him none; and so he curse them to be struck by lightning every time they drink milk from a mother not of their clan.

-Nkauj Hnub ('Gao Ńu') and Nraug Hlis ('Ńdao Hli') "Lady Sun" and "Lord Moon" whose love were spilt in order for the world to coexist together.
-When there is a solar eclipse, it is said that they get to meet.
-The legend says that the Hmong people are thankful that they spilt their love in order for the world to be together.
+Nkauj Hnub ('Ngao Ńu') and Nraug Hlis ('Ńdao Hli') "Lady Sun" and "Lord Moon" whose love were spilt in order for the world to coexist together.
+When there is a solar eclipse, it is said that they get to meet each other, even briefly.
+During the first two times they try to meet each other, the Hmong people panicked and start making loud noise, believing that the moon is eating the sun and unaware of their love.

 Poj Ntxoog ('Po Zhong') is a fearful spirit (often a feminine spirit) associated with the tiger.
+While Poj Ntxoog is feared amongst the Hmong people, some Hmong women seek her blessing to protect them from martial harm.

 Zaj Laug ('Zha Lao') is the "Old Dragon" or "Dragon King" who is often part of Hmong legends as a character for the main hero to overcome his trials.

-Dab Qus ('Da Goo') is a generic term for any spirit that is not part of house and can be good or bad depending on the type of spirit.
+Dab Qus ('Da Goo') is a generic term that can refer to any wild spirit that is not part of house, and depending on the type of spirit are either benevolent or malicious.
+Care is taken to ensure that the Dab Qus' habit is not disturbed, least the offender gets sick and dies if not appeased.

-Other notable spiritual figures in Hmong legends are: